-The RCE Rhine-Meuse is the Regional Centre of Expertise on Education for Sustainable Development for the Netherlands and the Euregion combining Netherlands, Belgium and Nordrhein Westfalen (Germany).
+Since 2007 the RCE Rhine-Meuse has been the Regional Centre of Expertise on Education for Sustainable Development for the Netherlands and the Euregion combining Netherlands, Belgium and Nordrhein Westfalen (Germany).
 It has been acknowledged by United Nations University that set out to create regions worldwide where educational institutions, scientific organizations, industry and governments work together for learning in order to bring near a more sustainable future.

-The RCE Rhine-Meuse is one of the seven pioneer RCEs worldwide and the first in Europe, spearheading the involvement of pupils and students in ESD amongst the by 2017 154 RCE's worldwide.
+The RCE Rhine-Meuse was one of the seven pioneer RCEs worldwide and the first in Europe, spearheading the involvement of pupils and students in ESD.

 In the RCE Rhine-Meuse several universities, municipalities, provinces, ministries, a core group of 20 schools in primary, secondary schools and further education, several leading knowledge institutes and over 40 companies were connected during UNESCO's Decade for Education for Sustainable Development 2005-2014 and pooled their resources for innovation through education.
 Focus points were future relevant learning, connecting education with industry and the upgrade of learners’ competences towards the coming decades’ requirements.